Skip to content

 8. DON'T blog about that

-Don't use your blog as a place for announcements, advertisements, or rants about your competition or greviences with your clients.
+Don't use your blog as a place for announcements, advertisements, or rants about your competition or grievances with your clients.
 Those are ALL blogging sins that will out you as a salesperson, not somebody who just wants to help.

-Another big mistake would be to blog about something that has zero connection with your client-base or service offering, because you're just going for numbers.
+Another big mistake would be to blog about something that has zero connection with your client base or service offering because you're just going for numbers.
 I'd also veer away from spending too much time blogging about trending stories.
 If you want your post to work for you until 2020 and beyond, think "evergreen."

 9. Give away something for free